coozoo/androidprocmon/README.md

    Inside each folder there .csv log files for top and dumpsys tables:

    NameOfProcess_pid_top.csv
-   NameOfProcess_31683_dumpsys.csv
+   NameOfProcess_pid_dumpsys.csv

    Images are saved here in the "saved_charts" folder and arranged by folders with date when save button has been pressed.

    ### ADB logcat viewer
-   There is posibility to view logcat.
+   There is possibility to view logcat.
    Simply mark "Enable" checkbox on the top left corner.
 And application will start logcat.
    Below there is another "Enable" checkbox related to filter section it will filter all messages by word or regexp.
    It is sometimes very useful to filter just some exceptions.